On the intersection cohomology of the moduli of $\mathrm{SL}_n$-Higgs bundles on a curve: Introduction

 Motivated by the Strominger--Yau--Zaslow mirror symmetry, Hausel--Thaddeus \cite{HT} conjectured that the moduli of semistable $\mathrm{SL}_n$- and $\mathrm{PGL}_n$-Higgs bundles should have identical (properly interpreted) Hodge numbers.
 In the case of $\mathrm{gcd}(n,d)=1$, the match of the Hodge numbers for the $\mathrm{SL}_n$- and $\mathrm{PGL}_n$-Higgs moduli spaces was formulated precisely in \cite{HT} using singular cohomology, and was proven recently in \cite{GWZ, LW, MS} by different methods.
 From the viewpoint of $S$-duality \cite[Section 5.4]{Survey} and the approach of \cite{MS}, the Hausel-Thaddeus conjecture is closely connected to the endoscopy theory and the fundamental lemma for $\mathrm{SL}_n$.

 In this paper, we explore the Hausel--Thaddeus conjecture for arbitrary degree $d$.
-Under the assumption $\mathrm{deg}(D)>2g-2$, we prove that an analog of the Hausel--Thaddeus conjecture holds for intersection cohomology and arbitrary degree $d$.
+Under the assumption that $\mathrm{deg}(D)$ is even and greater than $2g-2$, we prove that an analog of the Hausel--Thaddeus conjecture holds for intersection cohomology and arbitrary degree $d$.
 Our approach follows the spirit of \cite{MS}, that we view the (refined) Hausel--Thaddeus conjecture \cite[Conjeture 4.5]{Survey} as an extension of Ng\^o's geometric stabilization theorem \cite{Ngo} in his proof of the fundamental lemma of the Langlands program.
 Our new input is the support theorem for $\mathrm{SL}_n$ and its endoscopic groups (see Theorem \ref{thm1.1}), relying on the framework of \cite{MS2}.

 Now in the following we introduce some notation and state the main theorem.

 Let $\Gamma = \mathrm{Pic}^0(C)[n]$ be the group of $n$-torsion line bundles on $C$.
 The finite group $\Gamma$ admits a non-degenerate Weil pairing \cite[Section 1.3]{MS}, which after identifying $\Gamma$ with $H_1(C, \BZ/n\BZ)$, coincides with the intersection pairing.
 Hence we obtain a canonical isomorphism between $\Gamma$ and the group of characters $\Gamma = \mathrm{Hom}(\Gamma, \BG_m)$: